INFLUENCEorg/aienvs/README.md

 To use the scenarios in the project you need to export the environment variable AIENVS_HOME to the root of your repository path
 (e.g. by adding export AIENVS_HOME=/home/username/aienvs to your .bashrc and restarting the shell)

+WARNING: It may be that some python libraries need to be installed manually (via pip3 install..), not all dependencies are listed in setup.py yet..